octeth/octeth-mysql-backup-tool/README.md

 The script will:

 - Create a compressed backup of your MySQL data directory using Percona XtraBackup within a Docker container.
-- Upload the backup to AWS S3 using the AWS CLI Docker image, organizing it into long-term or short-term storage based on the date.
+- **Optionally** upload the backup to AWS S3 using the AWS CLI Docker image if AWS credentials are provided.
-- Clean up the local backup file after upload.
+- If AWS credentials are not set, the backup will be stored locally.
+- Inform you of the backup file's location if not uploaded to S3.

 ### Restoring from a Backup